 Helps owner-occupants of select neighborhoods throughout Minneapolis with repairs and remodeling.
 For more information, please call 612-521-3581.

-City of Minneapolis Departments
+City of Minneapolis Resources

-Helps with garbage, recycling, yard waste, parking, sewer maintenance, sidewalks, snow removal, storm and surface water management, and street sweeping.
+Has responsibilities ranging from garbage removal, recycling, yard waste, parking, sewer maintenance, sidewalks, snow removal, storm and surface water management, and street sweeping.
 For more information, please call 612-673-3000.

 Minnesota Homeownership Center

 Assists first time home buyers with homeowner preparation and foreclosure prevention.
 For more information, please call 651-659-9336.

 This program brings CPED’s expertise together with neighborhood-based partners in efforts to remove blight.
 It also provides matching funds for the acquisition and disposition of residential properties.
 For more information, please call 612-673-2233.

 Eligible uses of the funds include: financing mechanisms, purchase and rehabilitation of abandoned and foreclosed homes, etc. For more information, please call Community Planning & Economic Development at 612-673-5095.